anywhichway/lmdb-cluster/README.md

 - COPY - no underlying LMDB operation, but the capability is provided by `lmdb-copy`.
 - DELETE - removeXXX
-- GET - getXXX
+- GET - getXXX, plus querying based on URL query string parameters when a key is not provided
 - MOVE - no underlying LMDB operation, but the capability is provided by `lmdb-move`.
 - PATCH - no underlying LMDB operation, but the capability is provided by `lmdb-patch`.
 - PUT - putXXX
 - POST - transaction and other activities that are not simple database operations. (not yet implemented)
-- SEARCH - no underlying LMDB operation, but the capability is provided by `lmdb-index`. (not yet implemented)

-The last portion of a URL path is typically a `URLEncoded` string that is the key for the database operation, although when the key is missing, a range get, query, search or indexed object put is presumed.
+The last portion of a URL path is typically a `URLEncoded` string that is the key for the database operation, although when the key is missing, a range get, query, search or indexed object action is presumed.

 A query string is used to pass arguments to the database operation, with the exception of data to be put into the database, which is passed in the body of a request.